joemoose/psiops/docs/zones.md

 ## Tactical Zones

-Once gameplay shifts from *operational mode* to *combat mode*, the GM divides the area where the action takes place into *tactical zones*.
+Once gameplay shifts from *operational mode* to *combat mode*, the GM divides the area of action into *tactical zones*.
 These zones organize the battlefield into a connected set of meaningful positions, each with a distinct location and tactical significance.

 Zones don’t represent mapped areas on a measured grid.
 A single zone might encompass an entire warehouse, or there might be several if crates are scattered throughout.
 A zone could be a hilltop or a corridor.
-It all depends on the tactical positions the GM presents for the upcoming action.
+It depends on the tactical positions the GM presents for the upcoming action.

 Characters move between zones, not along gridlines.
 Ranges become relationships between zones, not measurements.
 Zones can change based on your actions.
 Flipping a table could split a zone into two.
 Tossing tear gas would make the zone hazardous to enemy movement.